AmyBaguio/Portfolio/README.md

 #### Design

-Unfortunately, this is where it gets a little bit subjective.
-Your site should look "polished."
+Site should look "polished."
 Here are a few guidelines on what that means:

 * Mobile-first design